 As an employer, you are responsible for withholding employees’ income taxes.
 These will range from 3-15% of an employee’s income.
 You must also contribute a set percentage to an employee’s social security plan.

-Iraq Payroll Options
+Iraq Payroll Options for Companies

 Managing payroll is an essential part of bringing your company across new borders.
 Payroll practices generally involve sending payments promptly and handling any paycheck issues that arise.
 You can manage payroll in several different ways: